jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 It's nice and handy to be able to see the printf, and scanf being called, having a small amount of experience working with code that uses those functions (I have written & compiled a C-program once, so... yeah).
-The exact meaning of the assembly is beyond my punative understanding of x86 assembly (or rather, assembly in general) but I think it's safe to say that execution of the pictured assembly-code goes something like this.
+The exact meaning of the assembly is beyond my punitive understanding of x86 assembly (or rather, assembly in general) but I think it's safe to say that execution of the pictured assembly-code goes something like this.